This article was updated on June 1, 2020

 Electric transportation program models are still emerging and include rebates for charging equipment and installation, utility-owned charging, fleet EV charging incentives, and incentives for managed charging.
 Commercial and municipal vehicle fleets are an emerging area of interest for utility program developers because they potentially represent a highly manageable load.
 Some utilities, for example, are exploring the possibility of leveraging a fleet of connected school bus batteries as a grid asset.

-The regulatory issues to consider in implementing beneficial electrification programs include promotional practice rules, cost recovery of program expenses, and treatment of incremental sales margin—including where there are decoupling mechanisms in place.
-For example, utilities are not generally permitted to recover costs to advertise or promote electric use, particularly in cases of fuel switching.
-We are beginning to see a shift toward allowing beneficial fuel switching in some jurisdictions such as New York, which will allow utilities to pay rebates for heat pumps replacing fossil fuel heating systems, and Minnesota, which is considering legislation that would add beneficial electrification to the state’s Conservation Improvement Program.
+The regulatory issues to consider in implementing beneficial electrification programs include promotional practice rules and cost recovery of program expenses.
+For example, in many states regulated utilities are not generally permitted to recover costs to advertise or promote electric use, particularly in cases of fuel switching.
+We are, however, beginning to see a shift toward allowing beneficial fuel switching in some jurisdictions such as California and New York, which will allow utilities to pay rebates for heat pumps replacing fossil fuel heating systems, and Minnesota, which is considering legislation that would add beneficial electrification to the state’s Conservation Improvement Program.

 Utilities in other progressive jurisdictions are recovering costs for promotion of electrotechnologies where they are shown to provide environmental benefits and meet cost-effectiveness tests, like the rate impact measure test.
 Where a state’s Demand-Side Management (DSM) rules define energy efficiency and conservation in a way that is incompatible with electrification, electrification programs are typically paid out of operating expense budgets and can be funded below the line.